 In fact, it kind of changed my mind a little about headsets in general, as I always kind of recommended that people steer clear of them.

-Of course, that was back in 2011 or thereabouts, but suffice to say I haven’t even sniffed one since; that is until EKSA reached out and offered to send me a few of them – the first being the E5000.
+Of course, that was back in 2011 or thereabouts, but suffice it to say I haven’t even sniffed one since; that is until EKSA reached out and offered to send me a few of them – the first being the E5000.

 Today we’ll take a look at their entry-level E900 and find out if it’s worth a purchase.